-The warning system is tested on the first Wednesday of every month at Noon (noon)- weather permitting.
+The outdoor warning system is tested on the first Wednesday of every month at Noon - weather permitting.
 We do not test the sirens if the weather is bad or threatening; this helps to ensure that there will be no confusion as to whether it is a test or a real activation.

 If you are in a mobile home or vehicle

-Mobile homes and vehicles are vulnerable to tornadoes and severe thunderstorms.
+Mobile homes and vehicles are vulnerable to severe weather.
 Residents of mobile home parks should have a designated shelter in the community or a plan to evacuate to an off-site shelter location.
 If there is no time to get to shelter, abandon the mobile home or vehicle and lie flat in the nearest ditch or depression with your hands covering your head.
-NEVER try to out run a tornado.